-1. Read this statement together with the information provided on the website; it can be found here: www. civilservicepensions-theme org. uk/members/pension-savings-statements.
-2. Calculate if you have a tax charge to pay by using the online calculator provided by HM Revenue & Customs, which you can find here: www. tax service. gov. uk/paac.
+1. Read this statement to park by using the online calculator provided by HM Revenue & Customs, which you can find here: www.tax.service.gov.uk/paac.

-To do this, you will need your Pension Input Amounts which are detailed in this statement, along with Pension Input Amounts from any other pension arrangements you may have.
+To do this, you will need your Pension Input Amounts which are detailed in this statement, along with Pension Input Amounts which are detailed in this statement, along with Pension Input Amounts which are detailed in this statement, along with Pension Input Amounts which are detailed in this statement, along with Pension Input Amounts which are detailed in this statement, along with Pension Input Amounts from any other pension arrangements you may have.